-In any case, on what evidence does NICE talk of smokers being ‘unable to quit’?
+In any case, on what evidence does NICE talk of smokers being unable to quit?
 Are there any?
 It’s indulgent and even collusive with smokers to characterize them in this way.
-‘There, there, don’t worry if you can’t quit at the moment – I’m sure you’ll be able to quit sometime in the future!’
+‘There, there, don’t worry if you can’t quit at the moment, but I’m sure you’ll be able to quit sometime in the future!’
 This merely gives smokers an excuse and a reason to feel less bad about smoking while they carry on doing it.

 Further, NICE really ought to know better than to imply that cutting down the number of cigarettes smoked daily will do any good for a smoker’s health.
 It won’t.
 It merely creates a false sense of security: ‘I’m cutting down – so that’s all right then.’

-But now we come to the real bummer, if you’ll pardon the Americanism.
+But here is the real bummer, if you’ll pardon the expression.

 You don’t need a substitute for smoking!
 And, under what circumstances, would NICE be so good as to explain, is it necessary to use licensed nicotine containing products at all, let alone indefinitely.